Straube Piano Company: 1940s

 In October 1941, C.G.
 Conn acquired Straube Pianos Inc. For the previous two years, Continental Music Co. of Chicago – a subsidiary of Conn – had been the sales representative for Straube, with P. E. Mason as sales manager.
 Mason, in the mid-1920s, had been vice president of the Cable-Nelson Piano Company before it had merged with the Everett Piano Company in 1926.
 C.G.
 Conn extended the relationship with Continental and kept Bartholomee as the head of manufacturing.
 Mason, who for many years had been the sales manager for the Haddorff Piano Co., Rockford, Illinois, joined Continental when C.G.
 Conn acquired Haddorff in November 1940.

 Sometime before May 12, 1942, the U.S. War Production Board restricted piano production by C.G.
 Conn, Ltd., to 120 pianos a month.
 On May 12, 1942, C.G.
 Conn, Ltd., announced that it would consolidate its piano manufacturing by moving its Straube manufacturing from Chicago Heights to its Haddorff Piano manufacturing plant in Rockford, Illinois, at Railroad Avenue and 9th Street—a leased facility that Haddorff shared with the Rockford Chair and Furniture Company.
 Haddorff had sold its original Rockford plant on Harrison Avenue in 1940.
 In December 1940, a month after C.G.
 Conn's acquisition of the Haddorff Piano Company, Conn moved the Haddorff's manufacturing operations into the Railroad Avenue plant, which it had modernized.

 On May 30, 1942 – a few weeks after C.G.
 Conn consolidated the manufacturing of Haddorff and Straube pianos at the Haddorff plant in Rockford – the War Production Board (WPB) ordered that manufacturing of pianos at the Rockford plant cease by July 31, 1942.
 Under a war contract between C.G.
 Conn, Ltd., and the U.S. War Department, the Rockford plant produced parts for gliders and trainer planes from 1942 to 1946.

-The last published reference to the sale of a Straube piano was in July 1946, when the Haddorff Piano Co. of Rockford, Illinois, exhibited a complete line of Haddorff and Straube grands and spinets at the Palmer House in Chicago during the Convention of the National Association of Music Merchants.
+The last published reference to the sale of a Straube piano was in July 1946, when the Haddorff Piano Co. of Rockford, Illinois, exhibited a complete line of Haddorff and Straube grands and spinets at the Palmer House in Chicago during the NAMM Convention.
 Production of Straube pianos ceased in 1949.

 C.G.
 Conn retained ownership of Straube Pianos Inc. until 1969, when C.G.
 Conn was acquired by the Crowell-Collier MacMillan Company.
 The assets of Straube Piano Inc. included those acquired from the March 1937 receivers sale of the former Straube Piano Company.
 The Indiana corporate charters of (i) Straube Pianos Inc. (incorporated March 25, 1937), (ii) Straube Piano Company Inc. (incorporated November 14, 1941), and (iii) Struabe Piano and Music Company (incorporated October 24, 1922) expired January 1, 1970.